sp4c38/AWattPrice/backend/README.md

 ## Price Below Service

-The price-below service is not long-running.
-It should be started periodically, for example by cron.
+The price-below service is a periodic worker.
+In Docker it runs as its own service and sleeps 10 minutes between runs.
 Running it more often during the usual ENTSO-E update window around 13:00 to 15:00 makes sense; outside that window it can run less often.

 Each run: